Universalism: Manichaeism

-Manichaeism, like Christian Gnosticism and Zurvanism, was inherently universalist.
+Manichaeism, like Christian Gnosticism and Zurvanism, was arguably in some ways inherently universalist.
+Yet in other respects, it was quite contrary to universalistic principles, holding instead to an eternal dualism.

 Sikhism

 In Sikhism, all the religions of the world are compared to rivers flowing into a single ocean.
 Although the Sikh gurus did not agree with the practices of fasting, idolatry and pilgrimage during their times, they stressed that all religions should be tolerated.
 The Sikh scripture, the Guru Granth Sahib, contains the writings of not just the Sikh guru themselves, but the writings of several Hindu and Muslim saints, known as the Bhagats.

-The very first word of the Sikh scripture is "Ik", followed by "Oh-ang-kar".
+The very first word of the Sikh scripture is "Ik", followed by "Omkar".
 This literally means that there is only one god, and that one is wholesome, inclusive of the whole universe.
 It further goes on to state that all of creation, and all energy is part of this primordial being.
 As such, it is described in scripture over and over again, that all that occurs is part of the divine will, and as such, has to be accepted.
 It occurs for a reason, even if it is beyond the grasp of one person to understand.

 Although Sikhism does not teach that men are created as an image of God, it states that the essence of the One is to be found throughout all of its creation.
 As was said by Yogi Bhajan, the man who is credited with having brought Sikhism to the West:

 The First Sikh Guru, Guru Nanak said himself:

 By this, Guru Nanak meant that there is no real "religion" in God's eyes.
 Unlike many of the major world religions, Sikhism does not have missionaries, instead it believes men have the freedom to find their own path to salvation.